 Apollo AST

-To generate client code, parses both your and each you write against it into an Abstract Syntax Tree (AST).
-An AST represents a in a type-safe, machine-readable format.
+To generate client code, Apollo Kotlin parses both your GraphQL schema and each operation you write against it into an Abstract Syntax Tree (AST).
+An AST represents a GraphQL document in a type-safe, machine-readable format.

-'s parser has its own module (apollo-ast), which you can use independently of apollo-runtime or apollo-api.
+The Apollo Kotlin parser has its own artifact (apollo-ast), which you can use independently of apollo-runtime or apollo-api.

 Features of apollo-ast include: